-Typical window components found in late nineteenth and early twentieth century double-hung sash units ascertained, wood, wood-clad metal, and metal windows are compatible window materials for replacement windows and windows used in new construction.
+Typical window components found in late nineteenth and early twentieth century double-hung sash units

+Both wood and metal windows occur in the buildings and structures in Zone 1 and have double-hung sash, casement, fixed pane, and awning units.
+When the design and materials of the original windows cannot be ascertained, wood, wood-clad metal and metal windows are compatible window materials for replacement windows and windows used in new construction.
 Synthetic materials, including vinyl windows, are not acceptable as replacement windows or as windows in new infill construction because of their inability to meet the traditional sash proportions due to their construction materials.